Resilient-Labs/matching-card-bootcamp/README.md

 * how to work with node
 * how to create images in javascript
 * how to work with multiple javascript files

-I completed the challenge: 5
-I feel good about my code: 4
-I was not sure why index arrays had to be [0],[1]